 And, many more

 According to its clinical study on humans, it has no side effects and is safe for human consumption.
-During its clinical study, 94% of the patients showed 29.46% decrease in the prostate volume.
-93% of the patients had mildly enlarged prostate, whereas on completion of the treatment with Prosman 43% of the patients showed normal.
+During its clinical study, 94% of the patients showed a 29.46% decrease in the prostate volume.
+93% of the patients had a mildly enlarged prostate, whereas on completion of the treatment with Prosman 43% of the patients showed normal.

 Other prunus components include ferulic esters, which reduce levels of prolactin (a hormone that promotes testosterone uptake in the prostate gland) and pentacyclic triterpenes which inhibit an enzyme involved in inflammation and help reduce edema.

 Scientists believe that these phytochemicals work together to help counteract the structural and biochemical changes associated with benign prostatic hyperplasia.
-Prunus may help to prevent the overgrowth of prostate cells that can contribute to improve the state of BPH.
+Prunus may help to prevent the overgrowth of prostate cells that can contribute to improving the state of BPH.
 Research suggests that Prunus may do this by inhibiting fibroblast growth factor.